speps/speps.github.io/content/articles/torus-trooper-part3.md

 ### Input

 The `Pad` class handles reading keyboard values using `SDL_GetKeyboardState`.
 It's also inherited by `RecordablePad` which handles doing the replays by recording the inputs.
-This design is okay but to be able to replace the backend of how inputs are fed into it, I modified `Pad` to receive a `Input` interface like this:
+This design is okay but to be able to replace the backend of how inputs are fed into it, I modified `Pad` to receive a `InputBackend` interface like this:

 ```d
 public interface InputBackend {